lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Computationally independent keys derived from the ECDH shared secret and used for authenticated encryption of different messages.

+* An optional fouth flight giving explicit key confirmation in deployment where no application data is send.

+* A key material exporter and a key update function enabling frequent forward secrecy.

 * Verification of a common preferred cipher suite:

    * The Initiator lists supported cipher suites in order of preference